jsquire/Presentations/README.md

 Included in this repository are slide decks, documents and code assets from presentations that Jesse has given at various venues, such as conferences, meet-ups, user groups, and brown bags sessions.

-Included are artifacts that were either created for public release or as personal items (on personal time, using my own equipment and not intended for any employers or clients).  o my knowledge nothing contained herein is considered proprietary or confidential to any of my employers, past or present.
+Included are artifacts that were either created for public release or as personal items (on personal time, using my own equipment and not intended for any employers or clients).
+To my knowledge nothing contained herein is considered proprietary or confidential to any of my employers, past or present.
 In the event that a former employer or client feels otherwise, please contact me and I'd be happy to discuss the disputed material.

 ### Structure ###